 Homeownership rates often vary considerably across race/ethnicity in the Bay Area and throughout the country.
 These disparities not only reflect differences in income and wealth but also stem from federal, State, and local policies that limited access to homeownership for communities of color while facilitating homebuying for White residents.
-While many of these policies, such as redlining, have been formally disbanded, the impacts of race-based policy are still evident across Bay Area communities.16 The subprime foreclosure crisis also hit multiple communities in Contra Costa County extremely hard.
-Cities that had concentrations of Black and Hispanic populations when the foreclosure crisis.
+While many of these policies, such as redlining, have been formally disbanded, the impacts of race-based policy are still evident across Bay Area communities.
+The subprime foreclosure crisis also hit multiple communities in Contra Costa County extremely hard.
+Cities that had concentrations of Black and Hispanic populations when the foreclosure crisis hit experienced areas of concentrated foreclosure activity at the height of the foreclosure crisis.
 Concentrated foreclosures in predominantly Black and Hispanic communities wiped out significant wealth among Black and Hispanic homeowners, both those who lost their homes to foreclosure and those whose home equity was diminished by declining home values.
 This loss of wealth imposed an additional barrier to Black and Hispanic homeowners using their accumulated wealth to purchase homes in and relocate to affluent communities with small Black and Hispanic populations in central County.